-Chef Maria is a professional speaker who partners with HR, DEI, wellness, and ERG leaders.
-She is a leading voice in caregiver advocacy, using powerful storytelling and practical strategies to help organizations better support the millions of employees silently balancing work and caregiving.
+Chef Maria is a professional speaker who partners with HR, DEI, Wellness, Benefits, and ERG leaders, as well as event planners seeking unique and memorable topics for their audiences.
+She is a leading voice in caregiver advocacy, using powerful storytelling, dessert-inspired teaching tools drawn from her background as a French-trained pastry chef, and practical strategies to help organizations better support the millions of employees silently balancing work and caregiving.
+Sometimes that means real desserts that spark interaction.
+Other times it means dessert-inspired metaphors that turn complex challenges into lessons audiences carry with them.

 My passion stems from something deeply personal.
 I know firsthand what it feels like to be unseen or overlooked.
 I first walked that invisible path as a single parent for much of my life and then later as a caregiver for over 8.5 years for both of my parents, six years apart.
 Both roles shaped my commitment to help people who are too often ignored feel supported, seen, valued, heard at work and beyond.